 Relationship Problem: Struggles Over Home Chores

 Most partners work outside the home and often at more than one job.
-So it's important to fairly divide the labor at home, says Paulette Kouffman-Sherman, author of Dating from the Inside Out: How to Use the Law of Attraction in Matters of the Heart.
+So it's important to fairly divide the labor at home, says Paulette Kouffman-Sherman, author of Dating From the Inside Out.

 - Be organized and clear about your respective jobs in the home, Kouffman-Sherman says.
 "Write all the jobs down and agree on who does what."
-Be fair: Make sure each partner's tasks are equitable so no resentment builds.
+Be fair so no resentment builds.

 Relationship Problem: Not Making Your Relationship a Priority

 If you want to keep your love life going, making your relationship a focal point should not end when you say "I do."
-Karen Sherman, author of Marriage Magic!
-Find It, Keep It, and Make It Last says, "Relationships lose their luster.
-So make yours a priority."
+"Relationships lose their luster.
+So make yours a priority," says Karen Sherman, author of Marriage Magic!
+Find It, Keep It, and Make It Last.

-- Do the things you used to do when you were first dating: Make gestures of appreciation, compliment each other, contact each other through the day, and show interest in each other.
+- Do the things you used to do when you were first dating: Show appreciation, compliment each other, contact each other through the day, and show interest in each other.

 - Plan date nights.
 Schedule time together on the calendar just as you would any other important event in your life.

 - Respect one another.
-Say "thank you," and "I appreciate ...."
-It lets your partner know that he or she matters.
+Say "thank you," and "I appreciate..."
+It lets your partner know that they matter.